 - Use of UNH facilities for meetings and events.

 - Programming and leadership development training from the UNH Office of Student Involvement & Leadership (OSIL).

-- Involvement in the Interfraternity Council (IFC), the Panhellenic Council, and the United Greek Association.
+- Involvement in the Interfraternity Council (IFC) and the Panhellenic Council

-- Involvement in UNH community-wide events including Jukebox, University Day, and Greek Week.
+- Involvement in UNH community-wide events including Jukebox, University Day, and FSL Week.

 - Involvement with student support programs, including the Alumni Center, Sexual Harassment and Rape Prevention Program (SHARPP), and the Center for Academic Resources.

-- Involvement in UNH Greek Awards program and Greek Performance and Evaluation Program (GPEP).
+- Involvement in UNH FSL Awards program and FSL Performance and Evaluation Program (FSL PEP).